 Intermediates and Solvents is comprised of the production of 1,4 butanediol (BDO) and related derivatives, including nmethylpyrrolidone.
 These products are used as chemical intermediates in the production of engineering polymers and polyurethanes, and as specialty process solvents in a wide array of applications including electronics, pharmaceuticals, water filtration membranes and more.
-Butanediol is also provided as a feedstock to the supplied to Life Sciences, Personal Care, and Specialty Additives for use as a raw material.
+Butanediol is also provided to Life Sciences, Personal Care, and Specialty Additives for use as a raw material.